luisgizirian/live-video-analytics/utilities/video-analysis/tls-yolov3-onnx/readme.md

 # Yolov3 ONNX model for encrypted through the wire I/O (TLS).

-*An alternative for scenarios where the YOLO inferencing container, will run separately from IoT Edge (i.e. you have a spare beefy (hardware capable) server you'd like to use for this intensive task; given the ammount of cameras you'll be feeding LVA with, which in turn, will demand simultaneous inferencing from this container).
+*An alternative for scenarios where the YOLO inferencing container, will run separately from IoT Edge (i.e. you have a spare beefy (hardware capable) server you'd like to use for this intensive task; given the amount of cameras you'll be feeding LVA with, which in turn, will demand simultaneous inferencing from this container).
 Although possible from a technical standpoint, if the inferencing container will run under IoT Edge's umbrella, a TLS certificate won't bring any added value.
 In this case, our suggestion is to walk the [regular documented path](../yolov3-onnx/readme.md)*

 The following instruction will enable you to build a docker container with [Yolov3](http://pjreddie.com/darknet/yolo/) [ONNX](http://onnx.ai/) model using [nginx](https://www.nginx.com/), [gunicorn](https://gunicorn.org/), [flask](https://github.com/pallets/flask), and [runit](http://smarden.org/runit/).
 The container exposes port 443 to the outside world.

+> Note that the SSL connection alone won't discriminate clients, allowing port access to services other than LVA.
+Mechanisms like username/password or http headers would help if necessary.

 We'll show two ways to deal with SSL certificates; BYO Certificate and Self Signed Certificate.

 Note: References to third-party software in this repo are for informational and convenience purposes only.
 Microsoft does not endorse nor provide rights for the third-party software.
 For more information on third-party software please see the links provided above.